A Guide to Single-Entry Bookkeeping

 To illustrate single-entry bookkeeping, let’s consider a small business that records its transactions in personal and cash accounts using a cash book.
 The business owner would note the date, a brief description, and the amount for each transaction.
 This simple method tracks payments and receipts, clearly recording the business’s transactions and performance.

 Below is an example of a single-entry system.
 It shows the income on the left and expenses on the right.
 Both the income and expenditure will have a total.
 To find the period’s profit, take the expenses from the income.
-In the example, the profit is 660.00 minus 76.00, therefore, a profit of 584.00.
+In the example, the profit is 660.00 minus 76.00, so the profit is 584.00.

 Case Study: Of a Single Entry Bookkeeping System

 Let’s look at an example to understand the advantages of single-entry bookkeeping.
 Imagine a small business owner who decided to use this simple accounting method.
-They found that it was affordable, easy to manage, and perfect for their small business, which didn’t have a lot of financial transactions.
+They found it affordable, easy to manage, and perfect for their small business, which had few financial transactions.

-They could produce year-end figures by keeping accurate records, but as the business grows, the records are incomplete and difficult to track.
+They could produce year-end figures by keeping accurate records in Excel, but as the business grows, the records are incomplete and difficult to track.
+The business may then look at transferring to a double entry system to meet its needs.

 Transitioning from Single Entry to Double Entry Accounting System

-As a business grows and its money matters get more complex, it might need to switch from single-entry to double-entry bookkeeping.
-This change can be tricky, but a more precise and detailed accounting system’s benefits are worth it.
+As a business grows and its financial matters become more complex, it might need to switch from single-entry to double-entry bookkeeping.
+This change can be tricky, but the benefits of a more precise and detailed accounting system are worth it.

 To make the switch, businesses must: